hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 }
 ```

-The Rust version lets me say what I mean.
+The Rust version lets you say what you mean.
 In other words, the Rust function is "declarative".
-And the difference becomes more pronounced if I want to process values
+And the difference becomes more pronounced if you want to process values
 concurrently -
 for example to make network requests in parallel.
 More on that in a bit.